nickaskari/master-thesis/README.md

 Find it at: https://github.com/nickaskari/compute-farm

 After which we needed more compute, much of the development environment was migrated to Google Collab.
-This repository contains the key notebooks, models and files which we used.
-Hence to run the Google Collab notebooks, and environment using google disk must be done.
+This repository contains the main notebooks, models and files which we used.
+Hence to run the Google Collab notebooks, and environment using google disk must be made.
 For help, or curisoity in doing so yourself, contact us at: nickask12@gmail.com.

 ## Setting up Virtual Environment (we are calling it "packages")